Senfarius/ExperimentalPenguins/README.md

 <p align="center">A Penguin Chat 2 emulator, written in Node.js with the use of Express to imitate PHP's long polling technique.
 Penguin Chat 2 originally used long polling, but we can use this in Node.js as well!</p>
 <p align="center"><img src="https://i.imgur.com/sfH04Fn.png"></p>

-## NOTE - THE FLASH FILES ARE TEST FILES.
-THEY'RE BUGGY, BUT WORK.
-FIND YOUR OWN.
+## NOTE - FIGURING OUT THE SWF ISSUES, STAY TUNED.

 # Installation